Have you been wondering how to start your own Etsy shop? This post will give you all the steps you need to get started!

 Another great way to get eyes on your products are to create “Treasuries“, which is a collection of Etsy products that you curate based on a certain theme, style or occasion.
 Other shop owners are notified when their items have been included in a Treasury and it can be a great opportunity for you to connect with them and ask them to share or “like” the Treasury that includes both of your items.

-If you have been thinking about opening your own shop and just needed a little kick in the butt to get started, consider yourself kicked.
-I hope this mini-guide will get you on your way to selling your work and running a business where you are doing what you love.
+I hope this mini-guide will get you on your way to selling your work and running a business where you do what you love.
 Have more questions for me?
 Please leave them in the comments and I will do my best to help you out.

 If you’ve opened your shop as a result of reading this, I want to promote and support you, so please be sure to leave links to your shop below as well!